 In the morning, in Lisbon, I initially thought I would cancel the dive as it was raining and I was tired of getting up early every morning.
 But I still pushed myself and I decided to go do the dive.
 A 9.37 Euros Uber drive, 40 minutes bus drive and 30 minutes walk later, I reached the dive centre, just in time (precisely a minute before the boat was about to leave) for the dive.

 Note: There are hourly buses that go between Lisbon and Sesimbra.
 The cost of the bus is 4.5 Euros one way.
 And the bus stop in Sesimbra is around 30 minutes walk from the dive centre.

-The staff quickly arranged for my wet suit (*2), fins, mask and BCD.
+The staff quickly arranged for my wet suit (I had to wear two of them as it was that cold), fins, mask and BCD.